 Rose gold has enjoyed a phenomenal increase in popularity over the past few years.
-It has gone from rather an unfashionable colour choice (more popular in Italy and other European countries) to a classic in both accessories and home interiors, and shows no signs of disappearing any time soon.
+It has gone from rather an unfashionable colour choice (more popular in Italy and other European countries) to a classic in both accessories and home interiors, and continues to remain a popular choice within jewellery making.

 Colour-coded pie chart graph displaying the composition of yellow gold